-Although many deer hunters have filled in most of the blanks on their deer tag, deer hunting late in the season can provide some excellent opportunities.
+Although many deer hunters have filled in most of the blanks on their deer tag, the late season can provide some excellent opportunities.
 Depending on your locale, the rut is either over or just getting started.
 Deer chasers in the extreme southern portions of the state may not see rutting activity until late in the month.

 Many hunters only target deer during the breeding cycle.
-However, late-season bucks can be more predictable before and after the rut.
+However, late season bucks can be more predictable before and after the rut.
 Hunters will need to be a little more diligent in their approach and think outside the box.
-A little thought and some planning can have you scoring big when deer hunting late in the season.
+A little thought and some planning can have you scoring big in the late season.

 Leave the Crowds Behind

 By now most top choice hunting areas have been walked, scouted and hunted several times over.
 Trails and access roads have been worn down with foot and vehicle traffic.
 It doesn’t take that wise of a buck to figure this out and change zip codes.
 Savvy hunters will find an area with less activity.

 “You have to go farther back in the woods,” advises Jeff Daniel of Bynum, Ala.
 “To find a big buck, you have to move away from the crowds.”

 Daniel suggests finding an area that is less hunted.
 He says look for spots away from where other hunters have easy access.
 This may mean you have to walk farther off of a road or trail.
 Also, hunters should avoid hunting over green fields or food plots.
 Older bucks have seen or smelled hunters around these spots and they too will avoid them.

 In high pressure areas, bucks will visit food plots after dark.
 Hunters will want to locate a trail leading to the food plot a few hundred yards back in the woods or brush.
 Bucks will generally lollygag around in the thickets before stepping onto a green field under the cover of darkness.